kudelskisecurity/oramfs/README.md

 accessed and whether read or write operations were performed.
 One scenario would be to mount a remote Google Drive directory as the `public` directory, and use that `public` directory as the public directory for the ORAMFS.

-# Read caching
+## Read caching

+If reads are cached, then the ORAM won't perform any work on cached reads.
+This is a privacy issue because it would mean that if all reads are cached, then we can be sure that any modification to the public directory must be a write operation.

-To avoid read caching, on Linux, clear the kernel cache before reading a file from the ORAM:
+To avoid read caching, on Linux, always clear the kernel cache before reading a file from the ORAM:

 ```
 sync; echo 1 > /proc/sys/vm/drop_caches